PALMER LAKE, EL PASO COUNTY, COLORADO, GEOLOGY

 In the northern part of Figure 1, in the vicinity of Columbine Road, an Alluvial Fan slopes outward from the mountain front.
 Small streams flowing eastward from Sundance Mountain have deposited a conical apron of gravelly alluvium.
 The curving streets follow the level contours of the Alluvial Fan.

-North and south of Monument Creek, the mountain front is steep, and loose material has washed, rolled, and crept downslope due to gravity forming colluvial deposits.
+The mountain front is steep north and south of Monument Creek and loose material has washed, rolled, and crept downslope due to gravity, forming colluvial deposits.
 These colluvial deposits are around Largo Avenue and south of Suncrest Road.
 The colluvium has been eroded south of Rosita Avenue to expose Dawson Formation.
 An extensive area of Dawson Formation is present near the mountain front along red Rock Ranch Drive, Limestone Road, and Sandstone Drive.

 The surfaces of all the geologic units have been modified by soil forming processes, except for cliffs and other surfaces too step to retain soil.
 The Dawson Formation areas are covered by loamy sandy soils.
 The Colluvium, Alluvial Fan, Terrace Gravel, and Alluvium areas contain gravelly, sandy, loamy soil.
 Soil depths on all of the geologic units may exceed five feet.
 Detailed descriptions of the soils may be found in reference 3.

 GEOLOGIC HISTORY OF PALMER LAKE

 A presentation of the geologic interpretation of the sequence of events that produced the geologic features on Figure 1 might add some perspective.
 The most relevant events date back more than a billion years.
 The duration of a billion years is hard to imagine.
 If a sheet of 24-pound paper were to represent a single year, a billion sheets would stack about 71 miles high - 47 times as high as Pikes Peak is above the Colorado Springs Airport.